section-engineering-education/engineering-education/articles/most-useful-node.js-packages/index.md

 It is a Node.js web service framework, which is optimized for building semantic RESTful web services (APIs) that are ready for production use at scale.

 **Why you should use Restify**
--   **Production-ready** - Optimizes for introspection and performance.
+-   **Production-ready** - Optimized for introspection and performance.
 -   **Debuggable** - Trace problems back to the origin.
 It is built from a post-mortem debugging perspective.
 -   **Semantically correct** - It has references littered all-over GitHub and the codebase.